This section describes advanced topics you might want to consider when configuring workflow.

 CUR_USER is not member of Admin

-See Activating a Workflow: Defining Workflow Conditions if you need help with this step.
+See Activate a Workflow: Defining Workflow Conditions if you need help with this step.

 - Click the Save button () to save your changes to the workflow.